RomanSlack/FirstChat_BackEnd/scraper_layer/README.md

 ## 1. Profile Scraper

 The scraper extracts profile data from ONE Tinder profile at a time, including name, age, interests, and images.

+### NEW: FirstChat API Integration

+The scraper now includes integration with the FirstChat API to automatically generate first messages for scraped profiles.
+You can:
+- Run the standalone scraper without generating messages
+- Run the integrated version that automatically sends profile data to the API and generates a first message

 ### Installation